List of Teenage Mutant Ninja Turtles characters: Overview

-Main Characters
+Main characters

 In most versions, the Teenage Mutant Ninja Turtles are created when four baby turtles are exposed to radioactive ooze, transforming them into humanoids.

 Leonardo

-Leonardo, nicknamed Leo, is the oldest brother and leader of the Ninja turtles, as well as the most disciplined and skilled.
-Calm, cool, and collected, he always attempts to help his brothers to be the best ninjas they can be.
-Because of his leadership, he's often challenged with the constant rebellion of Raphael.
+Leonardo, nicknamed Leo, is the leader of the ninja turtles, as well as the most disciplined and skilled.
+Naturally stoic and mature beyond his years, his main priority is to help his brothers to be the best ninjas they can.
+Because of his leadership, he is often challenged with the constant rebelliousness of Raphael.
 An expert swordsman, he wields two katanas and wears an ocean blue mask.